aadeg/AutoBroadcasterSponge/README.md

 + Supports text color
 + Supports clickable link in messages
 + Supports user-friendly specification of intervals (ex: 1h2m10s)
-+ Customizable prefix to all the messages sent
++ Customizable prefix to all the messages senta
 + Customizable interval between messages
 + Worlds limitation: you can broadcast a message in all the worlds or only in some
 + Broadcaster can be temporarily disabled